 Relatedly, PCF recommends the Commission use the Societal Cost Test to analyze the cost-effectiveness of the successor tariff.
-131 PCF asserts the Commission must consider societal benefits to ensure the costs and benefits of any net energy metering tariff are approximately equal.
-Acknowledging the Societal Cost Test has not been approved for use in other proceedings, PCF contends the Commission cannot ignore these benefits since the Societal Cost Test offers the Commission the means to comply with the requirement to take into account the total benefits of customer-sited generation.133 The request to use the Societal Cost Test in the analysis of the successor tariff is denied.
-As Joint Utilities note, application of this test is premature because the evaluation to determine the final details of the test has not been completed.134 In R.14-10-003 (Rulemaking to Create a Consistent Regulatory Framework for the Guidance, Planning, and Evaluation of Integrated Distributed Energy Resources) the Commission adopted D.19-05-019, which authorized Energy Division to conduct an evaluation of the Societal Cost Test.
-D.22-05-002 closed R.14-10-003 but stated that a successor proceeding would be initiated.
-Accordingly, the evaluation of the Societal Cost Test will be considered by the Commission in a successor proceeding to R.14-10-003.
+PCF asserts the Commission must consider societal benefits to ensure the costs and benefits of any net energy metering tariff are approximately equal.
+Acknowledging the Societal Cost Test has not been approved for use in other proceedings, PCF contends the Commission cannot ignore these benefits since the Societal Cost Test offers the Commission the means to comply with the requirement to take into account the total benefits of customer-sited generation.
+The request to use the Societal Cost Test in the analysis of the successor tariff is denied.
+As Joint

-131 In D.19-05-019, the Commission adopted three elements of the Societal Cost Test (societal discount rate, social cost of carbon, and air quality co-benefits) for informational purposes and to test and evaluate the details of the three elements.
+In D.19-05-019, the Commission adopted three elements of the Societal Cost Test (societal discount rate, social cost of carbon, and air quality co-benefits) for informational purposes and to test and evaluate the details of the three elements.
 The test is being piloted in the Integrated Resources Planning proceeding.
 A final review of the three elements will be reviewed in R.14-10-003 or a successor proceeding.